smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ### 4.3.2 R Memory Management

-R is run as a sub process from the first midleware worker thread that runs a study.
+R is run as a attached DLL from the first midleware worker thread that runs a study.
 The per thread memory usage is printed at the end of each smoothing operation so that thread memory leakage can be detected:

 ```
 16:09:03.744 [http-nio-8080-exec-9] INFO  rifGenericLibrary.util.RIFLogger : [rifGenericLibrary.util.RIFMemoryManager]: